sting-ioc/sting/docs/performance.md

 * Small code size.
 * Fast initialization time.

 Fast incremental build times make developers happy and increase productivity.
-Fast refresh times is essential for modern web development.
+Fast refresh times are essential for modern web development.
 Small code size and fast initialization times make the end users of our websites happy.

-The performance is measure relative to [Dagger](https://github.com/google/dagger) as most of the initial Sting applications were migrated from Dagger.
+The performance is measured relative to [Dagger](https://github.com/google/dagger) as most of the initial Sting applications were migrated from Dagger.
 Dagger is a much more mature, established and reasonably optimized library and thus is a great library to compare against.

 A procedurally generated ["sample application"](#sample-application-description) was developed to be representative of real world application usage of dependency injectors.
-This sample application helped keep the focus on Stings the performance goals.
+This sample application helped keep the focus on Stings performance goals.

 ## Build Time